derailedapp/.github/profile/README.md

 We'll eventually have a guide for this, and support.

-### Codebase
+### Coders

+#### JavaScript

-If you're a good 'ol developer with at least a bit of Python or JavaScript experience, you can help out with our codebase!
+If you're a JavaScript developer, or fluent with it, you can help us with our app soon! we're currently hard working with our backend though, so please give us time!

-For Python developers, our most important aspect.. our API of course!

-And for JavaScript developers our second, or more our equally import aspects.. our App and Website!

-If you want to overlook the codebase, just head to the derailed/derailedapp repository.
+#### Python

+If you're a Python developer, you have one of, if not, our most important task at hand.
+Our API!

+It powers every part of the API and serves as a frontend for the backend.

+#### Elixir

+Elixir is the technology behind our real-time infrastructure.
+It's second on every backend poll, and serves as a way for users to receive messages from our backend in **real-time**.

 ## Useful Resources